chadrc/simple-expression-language/Readme.md

 _ => $ + " is not an integer."
 ```

-They may also be used in the left side.
+They may also be used in the right side.
 Either just by name, which will pass through the input, or explicitly called for custom input.

 ```
 // Input: [first_name: "John", last_name: "Smith", email: "johnsmith@example.com"]